HEY BUD, WHY’D YOU START BLOOM?

-I’m starting Bloom because when I studied abroad someone whom I considered a friend sexually assaulted me in my sleep and it was the most isolating and powerless feeling.
-My faith in humanity, in one action, was stripped away because I was born a woman.
-Don’t get me wrong—I f*cking love being a woman.
-It’s my favorite thing.
-But I wish with my whole heart that I could have defended myself when he didn’t respond to “No” all the times that I said it.
-When asked if I wanted to press charges, I remember worrying that I could ruin his reputation, his family, his life—because I personally have been socialized to empathize, be polite and consider the feelings of others before my own.
-Because of these qualities, which I used to be proud of, I did not ruminate for a moment that this man would affect my life beyond comprehension.
+I started Bloom because when I studied abroad someone whom I considered a friend sexually assaulted me and it was the most isolating and powerless feeling.
+When asked if I wanted to press charges, I worried that I would ruin his life—because I had been socialized to empathize and consider the feelings of others before my own.
+What I did not know at the time was that in one evening, this man had altered my life beyond my imagination.

 Fast forward five years to when he sent me an apology that confirmed what I had already knew was true—the assault had happened in exactly the way I remembered it.
 This apology, while never enough, became somewhat of a catalyst to my healing journey and ability to accept my truth and reach into my new potential.
 During this blooming and reparations process, I lacked a community of people who could do their best to understand.
 I lacked the love and warmth of my university, my family, and even my closest friends because in trauma there is often fear and confusion.
 In a way, this hurt taught me that in me is a power to overcome absolutely anything, but also humbled me in that I learned to ask for friendship and support.